Ferns

 Wilson’s filmy fern

 Filmy ferns are a distinct fern ‘family’ and there are around 600 species globally.
-But they’re mostly found in tropical rainforests, and only a small number of species can survive in cooler, temperate rainforests.
+They’re mostly found in tropical rainforests, but a small number of species can survive in cooler, temperate rainforests.

 They’re very different to the ferns you may be familiar with from most UK woodlands, if for no other reason than because they’re tiny.
-In fact, they’re easily mistaken for a moss or liverwort, and the three plants can often be found growing mixed up together.
+In fact, they’re easily mistaken for a moss or liverwort.